Characterization of cactus-expandable digraphs via doubly bidirectionally connected pairs

+\begin{remark} We call the digraph with single vertex and no arc to be a cactus digraph. \end{remark}

 \begin{claim} A strongly connected digraph is a cactus digraph if and only if two distinct simple cycles share at most one vertex. \end{claim} \begin{proof} If an arc $(x,y)$ is contained by two simple cycles, two vertices $x$ and $y$ are also shared by those two cycles.
 On the other hand, suppose two distinct simple cycles $S_1$ and $S_2$ share two vertices $x$ and $y$, then $S_1=p_1 \cup q_1$ and $S_2=p_2 \cup q_2$ where $p_i$ is a simple path from $x$ to $y$ and $q_i$ from $y$ to $x$ ($i=1,2$).
-If the preterminal points of $p_1$ and $p_2$ are coincide, say that point is $y'$, then the arc $(y',y)$ is shared by $S_1$ and $S_2$.
+If the preterminal points of $p_1$ and $p_2$ coincide, let that vertex be $y'$.
+Then the arc $(y',y)$ is shared by $S_1$ and $S_2$, that violates the definition of a cactus digraph.
 So we can assume that they are different points and $p_1 \neq p_2$.
 Then $S_1=p_1 \cup q_1$ and $S_2'=p_2 \cup q_1$ are distinct cycles.
 If $S_2'$ is simple, then any arc in $q_1$ is shared by $S_1$ and $S_2'$.

 If $S_2'$ is not simple, let $q_1=(y=y_0,y_1,\dots,x)$ and $i$ be the smallest $i>0$ s.t.\ $y_i\in p_1$.
 Let $p_1'$ be the sub path of $p_1$ from $z=y_i$ to $y$ and $q_1'$ the sub path of $q_1$ from $y$ to $z$.
 Then $S_1$ and $S_2''=p_1'\cup q_1'$ are distinct simple cycles, and any arc in $q_1'$ is shared by $S_1$ and $S_2''$. \end{proof}